 Many of those who decide to leave the LDS faith or become less active fear for their children.
 They believe that it is only through the influence of the LDS Church that their children will grow up to be good, moral people and to stay away from drugs and other bad influences of the world.

 This may perhaps be a somewhat naive view and really depends more on your parenting style than if you are a an active member of the LDS church.
 Here is a well-done article by Richard Packham exploring this issue:

 Mormon Expression did an excellent podcast that discusses the pros and cons of raising children in the LDS Church: Mormon Expression podcast # 198 Children in LDS Families

-Frankly, we don't feel qualified to give definitive answers or advice to these questions even though they are continually asked of us..
-Also, the contributing members of MT all have our own opinions and don't have a universal consensus.
-Some contributors to MormonThink find fault with LDS history but still believe the LDS Church is basically true so they would not consider joining another church.
-We have observed that for those that wish to find other alternatives to the LDS church, some people have been happy going to other more, mainstream christian churches, others have found their place in non-denominational churches and some find peace adopting some form of universal spiritual belief and many former LDS have found piece supporting an Agnostic belief.
+We don't feel qualified to give definitive answers or advice to these questions.
+Actually, nobody is.
+The contributing members of MT have diverse opinions on that subject Some contributors find fault with LDS history but still believe the LDS Church is basically true, so they would not consider joining another church.
+We have observed that for those that wish to find alternatives to the LDS church, some people have been happy joining mainstream Christian churches, others have found their place in non-denominational churches, some find satisfaction adopting a form of universal spiritual belief, and many have found peace embracing agnosticism.

-For reference purposes, here are some differing perspectives on post-Mormonism and Jesus and religion in general from 3 different sources.
-We don't necessarily endorse any of these but think they may be of interest to those pondering their path:
+For your reference, below are two different perspectives on post-Mormonism and religion in general.
+We do not endorse them but think they may be useful to those pondering their path: